QuentinRa/blog.quentinra.dev/it/dev/git/index.md

 #### Git servers 🖥

-They will host the code, and make it available to those allowed, or public if you're working open-source.
+They will host the code, and make it available to those allowed, or to everyone if you're working on open-source projects.
 You can use:

 * [GitHub](https://github.com/) <small>(Microsoft, my favorite)</small>
 * [GitLab](https://about.gitlab.com/) <small>(Well-known alternative to GitHub)</small>